BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Use python if a **flat** class hierarchy exists as it allows **easy** development.

 By the way, the rules assumes that all the three languages can be used with all power including the open source libraries.
-Besidese, the experienced software engineers are available to develop in that language efficiently.
+Besides, the experienced software engineers are available to develop in that language efficiently.

 Lets examine the CS with respect to the above rules.
 The CS involves a number of interfaces with the DAG, UI, FE, MySQL DB and SP.